 7. Moisturize, moisturize and moisturize some more

-8. Use sulfate-free shampoos
+8. Use gentle and caring shampoos

 Discover our range of products formulated to moisturize and enhance the shine of natural or damaged hair.